TVAO/aws-ml-engineer-sagemaker-nanodegree/3 - Image Classification/README.md

 # Image Classification using AWS SageMaker

-Use AWS Sagemaker to train a pretrained model that can perform image classification by using the Sagemaker profiling, debugger, hyperparameter tuning and other good ML engineering practices.
-This can be done on either the provided dog breed classication data set or one of your choice.
+We use AWS Sagemaker to train a pretrained model that can perform image classification by using the Sagemaker profiling, debugger, hyperparameter tuning and other good ML engineering practices.
+This is done on the provided dog breed classication data set from udacity.

 ## Project Set Up and Installation
 Enter AWS through the gateway in the course and open SageMaker Studio.